Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Methods

 the hydrostatic equation,

 and the mass continuity equation,

-using a fourth-order Runge-Kutta method on 2000 layers in pressure-space, from the surface (Equation~\ref{eq:psurf}) to $p=\SI{1e-3}{\bar}$ at the top of the model.
-The outputs of this hydrostatic integration is interpolated onto pressure-space for our climate calculations and energy-conservation scheme.
+using a fourth-order Runge-Kutta method on 2000 layers.
+The surface boundary conditions are $g(R_s)=g_s$, $p(R_s)=p_s$, and $M(R_s)=M_s$ (Section~\ref{sec:methods_interior}).
+Densities $\rho$ and thermodynamic properties are interpolated from the 40 pressure layers to the 2000 height layers, using a PCHIP scheme, at each solver iteration \citep{fritsch_pchip_1984}.
+The height and gravity profiles obtained from hydrostatic integration of Equations~\ref{eq:grav_enclosed}--\ref{eq:hydro_mass} are interpolated back onto the 40 layer pressure grid for our climate and energy-flux calculations.
 We account for the gravitational contribution of \textit{all} mass enclosed within each layer of the planet's structure, including attraction of the upper atmosphere towards the deeper atmosphere layers in addition to the interior.

-The thermochemical equilibrium speciation of CHNOS elements into molecules is calculated at each atmosphere pressure-layer using FastChem, according to the local temperature and pressure conditions \citep{stock_faschem_2022, stock_fastchem_2018}.
-The atmospheric \textit{elemental} composition -- set by $Z_a$ and C/O -- is constant throughout the atmosphere column in each case, and provided to FastChem as CNOS atomic number densities normalised relative to the hydrogen atom number density (Equation \ref{eq:xe})
+The thermochemical equilibrium speciation of CHNOS elements into molecules is calculated at each atmosphere pressure-layer using the FastChem3 code, according to the local temperature and pressure conditions \citep{ stock_fastchem_2018,stock_faschem_2022}.
+The atmospheric \textit{elemental} composition -- set by $Z_a$ and C/O -- is constant throughout the atmosphere column in each case, and provided to FastChem as CNOS atomic number densities normalised relative to the hydrogen atom number density (Equation \ref{eq:xe}).
+The gas compositions calculated from FastChem are used to calculate the thermodynamic properties and densities at each atmosphere layer \citep{JANAF, coker_thermo_2007}.